9AD589B1/StatisticalInferenceCourseProjectGSS/stat_inf_project.md

 gsssubset <- subset(gss,!is.na(polviews) & !is.na(coninc))
 ```

-Now, we will perform the Kruskal-Wallis test using a 0.05 significance level
+Now, we will perform the Kruskal-Wallis test using a 0.05 significance level (which is the default)

 ```r